antiguru/rahmen/README.md

 Rahmen will run without configuration file using the default settings given above, but no metadata will be displayed below the image.
 To show metadata, a configuration file must be used; an example file (`rahmen.toml`) can be found among the sources.

+The default lookup paths for the configuration file are either `~/.config/rahmen.toml` or `/etc/rahmen.toml`.
+If both are present, the file in the home directory takes precedence.

 The configuration file has to be written in TOML and takes the following instructions: